angular-ui/ui-grid/Brainstorm.md

 > Don't build the 'everything-in-one' solution first.
 Build a "you must put the components together yourself" approach
 > first.
 Then create some directives afterwards that simply packages everything together _for_ you.
 > - ProLoser's 2c
+> Gotcha, it's just pinned collumns is a pretty big feature and is one that has been a performance problem.
+> It's a core feature. not some add-on, so anything we do has to work with that.
+> - Rob
+>

 # Declaritive HTML